Leafwing-Studios/fop-rules/docs/character-options/powers/soulbinder.md

 Your bond pulses and throbs as it robs your foe of their defenses.
 Choose one:

 - Gain the benefit of the Defend major action and the Treat minor action, targeting yourself.
 - Make an Expertise attack against your dual.
-If you hit, apply one stack of defenseless to them and gain the benefits of an Expose attack against them.
+If you hit, apply one stack of defenseless to them and each of your allies whose zone of control that creature is in may make an attack of opportunity against them.

 ## Uncanny Focus